fhd/scheme.js/README.md

 Using scheme.js in Node.js
 --------------------------

-You can either execute a scheme file via the REPL:
+You execute a scheme file via the REPL:

     bin/schemejs hello.scm

 Or evaluate Scheme from JavaScript:

-    var scheme = require("scheme.min.js");
+    var scheme = require("./scheme.min.js");
     scheme.eval('((.log console) "Hello, World!")', new scheme.Environment);

 JavaScript interoperabillity